Submit our quick form and get quotes now!

-Although the wage scale of this trade is highly dependant on collective agreements, the salary ranges from $23,000 to $70,000.
+Although the wage scale of this trade is highly dependent on collective agreements, the salary ranges from $23,000 to $70,000.
 The base salary corresponds to that of an apprentice who starts this trade in contrast to the other figure which indicates the salary earned by a journeyman electrician working an annual minimum of 500 hours.
-It should be noted that the salary increases with the 2000-hour apprenticeship periods mentioned above, which ultimately lead to the title of a journeyman.
+It should be noted that the salary increases with the 2000-hour apprenticeship periods mentioned above, which ultimately leads to the title of a journeyman.

-Although a small drop in hiring is expected in the residential sector as well as in the institutional sector, ut should be mentioned that job prospects in this field remain promising.
+Although a small drop in hiring is expected in the residential sector as well as in the institutional sector, it should be mentioned that job prospects in this field remain promising.
 Moreover, graduates are doing well, as noted by the approximate placement rate of 92%.

 Interestingly, for women attracted to a career path as an electrician, the construction industry offers a good place as this job is one of those in which the presence of women is most marked.

-As we have already mentioned it in many of our articles, it is essential for anyone who wishes to work as an electrician to obtain a valid license from the RBQ.
+As we have already mentioned in many of our articles, it is essential for anyone who wishes to work as an electrician to obtain a valid license from the RBQ.
 Specifically, this license is required: Electricity, plumbing, heating, oil or natural gas burners (sub-category 16).